 The decision to file a lawsuit or litigate a business dispute is no simple matter.
 It can be unsettling to find your business in the position of protecting or defending your legal position.
 Beyond the law itself, there are many considerations, including time, money, publicity, and emotion, all of which must be balanced with the facts of your case and the individual objectives of your business.

 In business law, it holds true that “an ounce of prevention is worth a pound of cure.”
 The best way to avoid disputes, lawsuits, and litigation is proper contract drafting and usage.
 Unfortunately, at times, even the most proactive and vigilant businessperson can find themselves involved in a dispute or involved in a deal without a clear contract.
 Where simple business misunderstandings can often be resolved with less formal negotiation or mediations, more complex matters may require a formal civil lawsuit to be filed in order to properly defend your rights.

 From complaints, to answers, interrogatories, depositions, discovery, and trial, Atlantic Coast Law is prepared to protect your business interest.
-As trial lawyers, we offer representation on both sides of the court room.
+As trial lawyers who litigate in Pender, New Hanover, Brunswick, Columbus, and Onslow Counties, we offer representation on both sides of the court room.
 Whether your business is the Plaintiff, seeking monetary relief (or otherwise) or the Defendant against a lawsuit, our team of attorneys will assertively protect your business’s interests.

 Business Sales, Transfers, & Terminations

 Our business lawyers are here for you and your business every step of the way.
 When the time comes, we can prepare all of the documents and handle any transaction to ensure a seamless transition for your business.
 From outright sales or business succession planning, to winding up and terminations, the commercial lawyers at Atlantic Coast Law have you covered.

 Registered Agent Services